 - 2. An entity that prepares and presents financial statements under the accrual basis of accounting shall apply this Standard in accounting for investment property. - 3.
-This Standard applies to all public sector entities other than Government Business Enterprises (GBEs). - 4.
-The Preface to Malaysian Public Sector Accounting Standards issued by the Accountant General's Department explains that GBEs apply approved accounting standards issued by the Malaysian Accounting Standards Board (MASB).
-GBEs are defined in MPSAS 1, Presentation of Financial Statements. - 5.
-This Standard applies to accounting for investment property, including: - (a) the measurement in a lessee's financial statements of investment property interests held under a lease accounted for as a finance lease, and to - (b) the measurement in a lessor's financial statements of investment property provided to a lessee under an operating lease.
+[Deleted] - 4.
+[Deleted] - 5.
+This Standard applies to accounting for investment property, including: - (a) The measurement in a lessee's financial statements of investment property interests held under a lease accounted for as a finance lease; and to - (b) The measurement in a lessor's financial statements of investment property provided to a lessee under an operating lease.